FabricMC/fabric-docs/develop/entities/effects.md

 title: Status Effects
 description: Learn how to add custom status effects.
 authors:
-  - dicedpixels
-  - YanisBft
   - FireBlast
   - Friendly-Banana
+  - Manchick0
   - SattesKrokodil
+  - TheFireBlast
+  - Yanis48
+  - YanisBft
-  - Manchick0
+  - dicedpixels
 authors-nogithub:
   - siglong
   - tao0lu
-  - sattes
-  - banana
-  - fireblast
-  - yanis48
 ---

 Status effects, also known as effects, are a condition that can affect an entity.
 They can be positive, negative or neutral in nature.
 The base game